Sales engineering: When to include Specialists and SMEs

 Conclusion: Improving how you do sales engineering at your agency

-When you’re juggling resources and trying to hit the client’s deadlines, sales engineering can help you close the deal and bridge the gap between sales and delivery.
+When you’re juggling resources and trying to hit client deadlines, sales engineering can help you close the deal and bridge the gap between sales and delivery.
 To summarize:

-- Consider the 10 factors (above); the more you see, the more important it is to enlist an SME (or more than one) for sales engineering.
+• Consider the 10 factors (above); the more present, the more important it is to enlist an SME (or more than one Specialist) for sales engineering.

 By considering these factors and tips, you can improve how you do sales engineering—and improve your profitability margins by reducing scope creep and client confusion.